FraserW123/airline_project/README.md

 ![](results/correlation%20bar%20graph.png)

 The two strongest positive correlations between delayed flights and features are DEP_TIME_BLK and SEGMENT_NUMBER.
 Both these features are temporal aspects as DEP_TIME_BLK represents the distance group to be flown by departing aircraft and SEGMENT_NUMBER represents the segment that this tail number is on for the day.
-This might indicate that the time of departure is a key factor affecting delays.
+This might indicate that the departure time is a key factor affecting delays.
 For instance, certain time blocks might experience higher congestion and delays.
 ### Data Proportions
 ![](results/delayedproportion.png)

-The pie chart shows that 80.7% of the data is 'on-time' and only 19.3% is 'delayed' this clearly shows a skewed distribution.
+The pie chart shows that 80.7% of the data is 'on-time' and only 19.3% is 'delayed', clearly showing a skewed distribution.
 This indicates that the dataset is imbalanced, which can present challenges for classification models.
-Models trained on this dataset may become biased toward predicting the majority class ('on-time') because it dominates the training data.
-This can result in high accuracy but poor recall for the minority class ('delayed') and also misleading metrics like accuracy.
+Models trained on this dataset may become biased toward predicting the majority class ('on-time) because it dominates the training data.
+This can result in high accuracy but poor recall for the minority class ('delayed') and misleading metrics like accuracy.
 ### Ontime Flights vs Delayed Flights
 ![](results/flights.png)
 ### Departing Airports Delays